rahulkranjan/PDF_TO_AUDIO/README.md

 #### The task can be simply divided into 3 steps:

 1. Extract text from PDF.
-2. Convert the text in binary
+2. Convert the text in binary code.
-3. Save it in mp3 format
+3. Save it in mp3 format.

 # Dependencies